omunroe-com/http2specwiki/ContinuationProposals.md

 ### Pros

 * Headers are sent in one frame, which means that multiplexing can still happen (as long as max frame size limit is appropriate to connection).
 Addresses #550.
+* No more need to parse CONTINUATION frames to keep the header table in sync after too large a request

 ### Cons
 * Imposes a hard limit on header blocks; if not sufficiently large, interop with HTTP/1 suffers.
 * When headers are too big, error states may be problematic in proxies, existing HTTP APIs.
+  [willy] proxies already have to deal with too large headers (h1 and h2), so this does not add extra difficulties.

 ## Limit header block size via a SETTING